francksidi-edb/FacialRecognition/README.md

 Run pip install from EDB Python directory as: /Library/edb/languagepack/v4/Python-3.11/bin/pip install -r requirements.txt

+Use utilities.sql python function to validate where the packages are installed and you may have to adjust the path:

 Install pgvector 0.6 extension from https://github.com/pgvector/pgvector

 Validate that pl-python3u is working well